Election Procedures for

 NIST is also interested in the functional needs of UOCAVA voting systems that use fax, e-mail or web sites to (a) return voted ballots to election officials or (b) allow voters to cast ballots.
 NIST may use these functional needs to develop a document that outlines the security considerations associated with these systems, including technical and procedural methods for mitigating some of the associated threats.

 NIST would appreciate any information related to these two topic areas.
-Materials as well as inquiries can be sent to email@example.com.
+Materials as well as inquiries can be sent to voting [at] nist.gov.